Looking to acquire Thai citizenship?

 For many, having a solid working history here will be the starting point.
 For others, it will be a combination of family relationships (spouses, parents) which determines how you go about applying.

-So long as you are eligible or getting yourself to the point where you soon will be eligible, the paperwork and processes are no more cumbersome – and in many cases easier – than applying for citizenship in say Australia, Canada, the US or the UK.
+As long as you are eligible or getting yourself to the point where you soon will be eligible, the paperwork and processes are no more cumbersome – and in many cases easier – than applying for citizenship in say Australia, Canada, the US or the UK.